 All of this is specific to the therapist.
 Therapists should consult a lawyer or practice consultant for specific advice relevant to their situation as nothing in this blog or video interview may be interpreted as legal advice.

 Is it realistic for a therapist to practice in all 50 states?

 Yes, some people are doing it.
 But they’re not doing it alone; they have clinical care teams because they are going to need other therapists.
 It is likely a group practice.

 It is possible for a therapist to be licensed in all 50 states, you just have to be sure that you are welcoming to the licensing standards of all those states.
 Usually, it’s not efficient or financially solvent for them to pay all this money to the licensing boards.

 It really comes down to the type of caseload you want and if you can maintain a profitable therapy practice operating this way.
+Many therapists got It really comes down to the type of caseload you want and if you can maintain a profitable therapy practice operating this way.
 Many therapists got into the practice because they wanted to help people and not do math all day, but the math of your practice does matter.
-You want to grow, but you want to grow the right way, in a fashion that allows you to financially take care of yourself, your retirement planning, and your employees and their retirement and financial goals.
+You want to grow, but you want to grow the right way, in a fashion that allows you to financially take care of yourself, your plans to retire from your therapy practice, and your employees and their retirement and financial goals.
 At the same time, you want to maintain a healthy profit margin so that your practice can sustain itself and provide the highest quality of service to clients in the short and long term.